glwbr/glwbr/README.md

 }

 profile := Profile{
-  Desc: "Software Engineer, DevOps enthusiast learning how to [Go] in the [Nix] way.", }
+  Desc: "Software Engineer, DevOps enthusiast learning how to [Vim] but also how to [Go] in the [Nix] way.", }
 ```